mark-rand/message_board/README.md

   * More font effects e.g. shadow
 * More than scrolling
   * I'd like to be able to support different modes e.g. vertical scrolling or static display
+* Respond to button presses to change the content
+* Link multiple devices together and synchronise using the clock
 * The possibilities are endless!

 ## Testing